 Remember to keep vendors and clients up-to-date as well.
 They understand we are in unprecedented circumstances.
 But, that is no excuse for going silent.

 2 – Connect

 Connection builds trust.
-In many industries, in-person connection is not possible right now.
-While connection with your team may look different, it still matters.
+In many industries, an in-person connection is not possible right now.
+While the connection with your team may look different, it still matters.
 Use online conferencing tools and social distancing guidelines to communicate.

 Don’t just send emails to share updates.
 Instead, schedule meetings or talk one-on-one with your team members.
 This is especially valuable when the news is bad.
-Also, check in if you don’t hear from a team member that should be working from home.
+Also, check-in if you don’t hear from a team member that should be working from home.
 It is a time to stay connected and show concern for our teams.

 3 – Encourage